indexmod/archive/urban-a-liana-2015.md

 ![](/encyclopedia/images/urban-a-liana-2015.jpg)

 **1. View to Bangkok; 2.
 Connection of pipes; 3.
 A rooftop of the "Rooftop Gallery" on Sukhumvit Street; 4.
 View to Urban-a-Liana from Sukhumvit Street; 5.
 Urban comunications on the streets; 6.
-Urban comunications on the streets; 7.
+Making of the Urban-a-Liana: pipes are ready to connect; 7.
 A high-voltage lianas of Bangkok; 8.
 Autor of the Urban-a-Liana Andrei Dei is studying the metal jungles; 9.
 View through Urban-a-Liana to the "One One Hotel"**

 *Photo: [Andrei Dei](deinichenko-andrei) / [Eta (fellowship)](eta-fellowship)*